xieyuheng/inner/langs/prolog/the-power-of-prolog.md

 meta properties:

-- strong soundness -- every theorem can be derived from inference rules is a semantic consequence of the axioms.
+- strong soundness -- every theorem can be derived from inference rules is a semantic consequencen of the axioms.
 - strong completeness -- every semantic consequence can be derived by syntactic inferences as a theorem.

 task of logician: